'Avengers: Endgame' directors launch new "pizza film school"

 “We love movies and we love pizza, so let’s just call it #RussoBrosPizzaFilmSchool,” the pair said of the series’ name, before revealing that their first chosen movie is 1995 black-and-white French drama La Haine, directed by Mathieu Kassovitz.

-Fans can join in the first edition of the Pizza Film School from 5pm PST (1am BST) next Friday (May 15), where the Russos will be joined by film critic Pete Hammond.
+Fans can join in the first edition of the Pizza Film School from 10am AEST next Saturday (May 16), where the Russos will be joined by film critic Pete Hammond.

 Joe and Anthony Russo recently spoke to NME in a new interview about Netflix hit Tiger King, which Avenger they’d want to self-isolate with and more.